EventStore/documentation/docs/cloud/automation/terraform.md

 ### Terraform 0.12

-In order for Terraform to find the plugin, the appropriate binary must be placed into the Terraform third-party plugin directory.
+In order for Terraform to find the plugin, place the appropriate binary into the Terraform third-party plugin directory.
 The location varies by operating system:

 * Linux and macOS `~/.terraform.d/plugins`
 * Windows `%APPDATA%\terraform.d\plugins`